beautiful-numbers/lehmer-lean/README.md

 - `Lean/Lehmer/CaseB/...` — Case B mathematical layer;
 - `Lean/Lehmer/CaseC/...` — Case C mathematical layer and package-based closure machinery.

-The audit / referee development lives under `Lean/Lehmer/Audit/...`.
+The audit/referee development lives under `Lean/Lehmer/Audit/...`.

-Its role is not to replace the mathematical layer or Lean’s kernel.
 It is Lean code checked by Lean.
-It exposes the proof flow in a structured way, reconstructs audit-facing artifacts, packages local closure information, and provides final referee-style assembly points.
+It exposes the proof flow in a structured way, reconstructs audit-facing artifacts, packages local closure information, and provides referee-style assembly points.

-The audit layer is intentionally heterogeneous: different branches have different proof shapes, so their audit interfaces are different.
+The audit layer is intentionally heterogeneous: different branches have different proof shapes, so their audit interfaces have different forms.

 The AXLE artifacts provide an additional external certificate trail for selected referee-layer statements.